By Ashok Prasad, Founder, Niyyam

 | Risk Impact | Reduces timing risk | Depends on withdrawal rate | Reduces entry risk |

-- These strategies serve different stages of your financial journey
+These strategies are designed for different stages of your financial journey.

 When Should You Use SIP?